-A SolarEdge Inverter Spec Sheet from Go Solar Group
+A SolarEdge Inverter Spec Sheet From Go Solar Group

-A Product Warranty to Match Your Panels
+A Product Warranty To Match Your Panels

 SolarEdge: An Inverter for the Complicated Roof

 Not all roofs have enough space to string four panels in the same direction.
 Available space on some homes makes using a traditional string inverter a challenge.

-SolarEdge Inverters and Grid-tied Solar
+SolarEdge Inverters and Grid-Tied Solar

 Two things set the SolarEdge apart from other string inverters.
 These include the HD wave and power optimizers.

-To see current data and compare it to the portal data, customers need to load the SetApp to their smartphone.
+Most of the SolarEdge inverters don’t have an LCD screen, which prevents them from providing real-time data on the inverter.
+To see current data, and compare it to the mySolarEdge app, customers need to load the SetApp to their smartphone.
 Once they have the app, they can look at their inverter in real-time.
-Just press view only, scan the QR code on the inverter and establish a Wi-Fi connection between the app and the inverter.
+Just press view only, scan the QR code on the inverter, and establish a Wi-Fi connection between the app and the inverter.

 SolarEdge Inverter Competitor Comparison

-Go Solar Group has decided to use the SolarEdge as its solar inverter of choice.
+There are several solar inverters on the market right now, but Go Solar Group has decided to use SolarEdge as its solar inverter of choice.
 We value its compliance with the most recent electric code, decreased monitoring issues, design flexibility and modular monitoring capabilities.